ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 I take a large step through the panels and leave the familiar.
 I bounce atop a steel sheet.
 The heavy metal squares that make up the floor here, about 6 feet to a side and bowed with tension.
 Each one is sealed to its neighbor with crude tack-welds that resemble scarred skin that raises a bit.
 I wondered what I would see if I slipped through the visible unfilled cracks between them.
 With each step I bounce, playing with new powers - not quite the moon since gravity is the same - but fun.
 Extra energy transfers from the springy slabs through my hard-soled boots, through my body, propelling me along my y-axis.
 Industrial bouncing.
 Absently I file this one away for a good example use of the term "oxymoron".

 The vapor solvents overwhelm me for the first few minutes.
-Hot paint fumes mixed with other harsh industrial chemicals, degreasers and masculine morning routines - aftershave.
+Hot paint fumes mixed with other harsh industrial chemicals, degreasers and masculine morning routines - aftershave, hairgel.
 And the noise disorients me for a moment, until I adjust.
 Loud beeps break the persistent hum of heavy machines.
 Humans shout mundane orders to each other over the background noise.
 Tinny, high-pitched intercom vibrations cut through everything and bounce off the metallic surfaces. <i>“Manny 62346, Manny 62346”.
 Click! </i>

 Phones were strategically placed around the factory, physical addresses describing the maze.
 The message was a catenation of location + person.
 If someone called your name you would walk over to that phone’s location.
 Someone needed help there.
 The most frequently called name was ‘Moti’, my father.
 That was a source of pride.
 He knew every bit of machinery.
 In fact, he had built or conceived most of them.
 I figured if I wanted to quantify respect it would be in the frequency of names called over the intercom.